romainbenmansour/LeBonCoin/README.md

 2. Fragments are used to handle the UI.
 We currently only have one fragment AlbumsFragment handling the albums display
 3. No navigation was implemented as it was not necessary
+4. Usually, I pass a UI Model with all the data needed for the view mapped domain models for exemple but it seemed a bit too much for a small technical test.
+In this case, we could have had a UIAlbum only containing the the imageUrl, the title and the albumId since we don't need the others fields

 # Data
 Data here mainly contains albums related classes.
 We have the repository in charge of managing the Album POJO.